edumarques/hashing-api/README.md

 make up-d
 ```

-There is more helpful commands as well using `make`:
+There are more helpful commands as well using `make`:
 ```text
 help            Shows this help build           Build all docker images from docker-compose.yml